- HOW ARE JURORS SELECTED?

 How do I get to the court?
 Where will I park my car?
 Where will I eat lunch?

 If you do not have a car, you will have to make other arrangements.
 There is ample free parking in the parking lots located around the county building.
 The most direct entrance to the court is the front Main Street entrance.
 You will be excused for lunch.
 You may either return home for lunch or go to a local restaurant.
-You will have to pay for your lunch.
+You may turn in your lunch receipt to the court when you return from lunch.

 Who should I notify in the event I cannot appear for jury service?

 If you wish your jury service to be postponed, send a letter to the court explaining your reason for your request for postponement and provide the court with an alternate month you might be available.

 What happens if the case is settled before the date of jury service?

 Call the court division office you were summoned to, after 4:30 p.m. the day before the day of jury service.
 You will hear a tape recording giving you last-minute instructions as to whether or not you will have to appear.
 If you are informed that you must report for jury service, you must appear as scheduled.
 An unexcused absence will be subject to the penalties for contempt of court.
 If for any reason you are unable to telephone the court as directed, you must assume your presence is required and you must appear for jury service.